-- 139. In discharging the above substantive and procedural obligations, States must do so in a manner that respects the principle of non-discrimination.
-The ACHR contains explicit non-discrimination provisions in Articles 1, 23(1)(c), 24, and 27(1).
-The jurisprudence of this Court makes clear that the principle contains both a negative and positive obligation.
-Both the negative and positive obligation guard against direct and indirect discrimination. - 140.
-Negative obligation: The IACtHR has developed a robust case law regarding the negative conception.
-It has adjudicated: (i) cases of differential treatment that were considered arbitrary but where no specific protected ground was alleged; and (ii) cases of differential treatment based on one or more grounds protected by Article 1(1) of the ACHR.
-Both may be relevant to issues of climate displacement. - 141.
-Positive obligation: The positive obligation has been defined by the IACtHR as requiring the adoption of positive measures in order to revert or change existing discriminatory
+139. In discharging the above substantive and procedural obligations, States must do so in a manner that respects the principle of non-discrimination.
+The ACHR contains explicit non-discrimination provisions in Articles 1,182 23.1(c),183 24,184 and 27(1).185 The jurisprudence of this Court makes clear that the principle contains both a negative and positive obligation.186 Both the negative and positive obligation guard against direct and indirect discrimination.187

-Article 1 provides that "States must respect and ensure the Convention rights and freedoms without any discrimination for reasons of race, color, sex, language, religion, political or other opinion, national or social origin, economic status, birth, or any other social condition."
+Provides that "States must respect and ensure the Convention rights and freedoms without any discrimination for reasons of race, color, sex, language, religion, political or other opinion, national or social origin, economic status, birth, or any other social condition."

-Article 23(1)(c) establishes that everyone has the right to have access, under general conditions of equality, to the public
+Establishes that everyone has the right to have access, under general conditions of equality, to the public service.

-Article 24 provides that "All persons are equal before the law.
+Provides that "All persons are equal before the law.
 Consequently, they are entitled, without discrimination, to equal protection of the law."

-Article 27(1) allows States to take measures derogating from its obligations under the Convention where strictly required by the exigencies of public danger or other emergency, but does not permit measures which involve discrimination on the ground of race, colour, sex, language, religion, or social origin.
+Allows States to take measures derogating from its obligations under the Convention where strictly required by the exigencies of public danger or other emergency, but does not permit measures which involve discrimination on the ground of race, colour, sex, language, religion, or social origin.

-IACtHR, Case of Furlan and Family v.
-Argentina (Preliminary Objections, Merits, Reparations and Costs), Judgment of 31 August 2012, §267: the principle of non-discrimination entails "a negative concept related to the prohibition of arbitrary differentiation of treatment, and an affirmative concept related to the obligation of State Parties to create real equal conditions towards groups who have been historically excluded or who are exposed to a greater risk of being discriminated."
+Furlan and Family v.
+Argentina.
+Preliminary Objections, Merits, Reparations and Costs (Judgment of 31 August 2012) Series C No. 246, para.
+267: the principle of non-discrimination entails "a negative concept related to the prohibition of arbitrary differentiation of treatment, and an affirmative concept related to the obligation of State Parties to create real equal conditions towards groups who have been historically excluded or who are exposed to a greater risk of being discriminated.

 The IACtHR has interpreted the ACHR as prohibiting indirect discrimination.
-For example, see the Case of Artavia Murillo et al. v Costa Rica (Preliminary objections, merits, reparations and costs), Judgment of 28 November 2012, where the IACtHR stated that the ACHR prohibits indirect discrimination, i.e. when "a law or practice that appears to be neutral has particularly negative repercussions on a person or group with specific characteristics" (§286).
+In the case of Artavia Murillo et al. v Costa Rica (2012), it stated that the ACHR prohibits indirect discrimination, i.e. when "a law or practice that appears to be neutral has particularly negative repercussions on a person or group with specific characteristics".
 It also noted in that case that an intention to discriminate was not essential, it was the effects which were relevant.
 This articulation of indirect discrimination is consistent with the decisional practice of other supranational tribunals, including the ECtHR and CJEU.